 Floaters

 Floaters are very common, with most adults seeing them at some point in their lifetime.
-Floaters are often composed of dead cells or vitreous jelly strands that float around in the posterior cavity of the eye, and cast a shadow on the retina.
+They are often composed of dead cells or vitreous jelly strands that float around in the posterior cavity of the eye, and cast a shadow on the retina.
 People describe floaters in several different ways including; squiggly lines, spots, dots, or threads.
 Floaters may also appear in several different colors such as black, grey, or clear.
 Floaters often disappear on their own as they sink to the bottom of the eye, or are absorbed by the eye.
 While floaters are usually harmless, they can sometimes be a sign of a retinal tear or detachment.
 Some other signs of retinal detachment include blurred vision, flashes of light, and curtains covering the vision.
 That is why it is important to get an eye exam with Dr. Fuad Makkouk at Austin Eye Center if you are experiencing floaters.

 As an MD trained at Yale University in Surgical Retina Fuad Makkouk, MD uses the newest techniques in Ophthalmology and Retinal Surgery to repair your retina and improve your vision.